-Essentially, literature is the exploration of the human condition through celebrated literary works, an opportunity to delve into the thoughts, ideas and passions of the human mind; exploring the contradictory wonders and frailties, heroism and flaws, that go with it.
+Essentially, literature is the exploration of the human condition through celebrated literary works; an opportunity to delve into the thoughts, ideas and passions of the human mind; exploring the contradictory wonders and frailties, heroism and flaws, that go with it.

-A love of literature is advised but not essential; the course uses literary texts to inspire debate and explore texts and their cultural significance.
+A love of literature, and a passion for reading, is essential; the course uses literary texts to inspire debate and explore texts and their cultural significance.
 Alongside an appreciation of the literary merits of a particular work, students will also develop an understanding of a wide range of historical periods as they interrogate a text against its societal context.
 Students are expected to think critically about texts and ask questions, making judgements and defending their opinions with robust argument.
-How does the dystopian vision of Nineteen Eighty-four compare to our own societies?
-Does the audience feel any sympathy for Malvolio in Twelfth Night?
-Are there any serious messages to take away from the comedy Private Lives?
+How far do you agree that everything is dark, deadly and cheerless at the end of King Lear?
+Does Agatha Christie present King's Abbot as a society that is only motivated by greed?
+To what extent is the Mariner a victim in the poem 'The Rime of the Ancient Mariner'?

-Throughout the A Level you will read a number of texts covering poetry, prose and drama; these will range from Shakespeare to modern writers.
-The examinations are 'closed book' and rely on a vast understanding of the text and awareness of the context in which the texts are written and received.
+Throughout the A Level, you will read a number of texts covering poetry, prose and drama; these will range from Shakespeare to modern writers.
+Some of the examinations are 'closed book' and rely on a confident understanding of the text and awareness of the context in which the texts are written and received.